kirkendall/jsoncalc/README.md

-# jsoncalc
+# JsonCalc

-JsonCalc is a library for accessing JSON data, and a program that uses that library.
-The program is a quick little tool for exploring or converting JSON data.
+JsonCalc is program for exploring or converting JSON data.
-Most people will use the program.
-The "jsoncalc" program uses an expression syntax that combines aspects of JavaScript and SQL.
-If you're familiar with those two languages then jsoncalc should be pretty intuitive for you.
-It also adds some array operators and subscript tricks, but really the intent is to capitalize on users' familiarity with JavaScript and SQL.
-It can be used interactively, or in batch mode for automated scripts -- either stand-alone scripts written entirely in JsonCalc's language, or a shell script that uses JsonCalc for small specific tasks.
-For interactive use, the GNU readline library provides line editing, history, and name completion; this all intended to allow you to explore the data in a JSON file.
-When used in batch mode, you can output arrays of objects in a manner that's easy to use in a shell script, or in CSV (in addition to JSON of course).

-The library is written in C. It has functions for parsing JSON into an internal "json_t" format.
-Other functions can then extract data from the json_t, or manipulate it (adding or changing values), convert it back into JSON or other formats, and ultimately free the data.
-Most of the functions are very simple, and are each intended to do one thing well.
-They can handle large data files efficiently; you are *NOT* required to load the whole file into memory before processing any of it.
-It supports UTF-8 text.
+Its main features are:

+* It uses a syntax that's a combination of JavaScript and SQL.
+  If you're familiar with those two languages then JsonCalc should be fairly intuitive.
+  There are a few added operators for things like filtering arrays and joining tables, but they're easy to learn.

+* It can be used interactively, or in a shell script, or as its own scripting tool.

+* When run interactively, it supports line editing, history, and name completion.

+* When used in a shell script, you can pass values in to JsonCalc via _name_=_value_ arguments on the command line, or via $_name_=_value_ environment variables.
+  Collecting JSON output is easy.
+  If you want to process rows of a table, that's pretty easy too because JsonCalc supports a "shell" output format, where each row is output as a line of _name_=_value_ pairs with shell quoting.

+* When used as a self-contained scripting language, it can easily generate or convert JSON data.
+  With plugins, it can be

+* Member names can be case-insensitive.
+  This can save you a bit of frustration for some data sets.

+* Most of the logic is implemented in a library.
+  Implementing it this way allows you to embed JsonCalc in other programs.
+  The library has "hooks" that let you add your own extensions to the syntax.
+  You can also use its low-level functions to manipulate JSON data in your own C/C++ programs.

+* It supports plugins.
+  Plugins are available for sending web requests, handling XML data, directly interfacing with MySQL or SQLLite databases, logging, cacheing, and more.
+  You can implement your own plugins that use the above-mentioned "hooks" to extend the syntax.

+* The JSON parser is quick.

+* It fully supports UTF-8 text.

+* Tables (arrays of objects) can be output in a nice grid format.